yogurtsyum/qbot-plugins/8ball/README.md

 * To change/add answers go to `8ball.js` then go to where it says `let replies = ` and in the [] you can change the answers.
 * Template of adding them `["text here", "text here2", "text here"]` and etc.

-* I am gessing you know this but where it says text here that is where you put your answers.
+* I am guessing you know this but where it says text here that is where you put your answers.